pygeoops/pygeoops/docs/development.rst

 Create development environment
 ------------------------------

-The first step would be Now, if you fork the |pygeoops git repository|, you should be able to run/debug the code.
+The first step would be to fork the |pygeoops git repository|.

 If you don't have the conda package manager installed yet, here is a link to the `miniforge installer`_